kaushalvivek/vivekkaushal.com/source/_posts/semantic-versioning.md

 cover : https://media.geeksforgeeks.org/wp-content/uploads/semver.png
 thumbnail : https://media.geeksforgeeks.org/wp-content/uploads/semver.png
 ---
-I don't believe enough has been written towards understanding how software products are, and should be versioned.
+I don't believe enough has been written towards understanding how software products are and should be versioned.
 I have always meant to read through proper documentation and understand semantic versioning but have procrastinated furiously.
 Today though, I took out the time to go through the documentation and I am writing this post to summarize what I've understood.
 Let this be a `tldr;` for the next project you're going to release, and how you're planning to version it.

 <!-- more -->